-Applying the great Leninist-Stalinist strategic plan of uniting the forces of the proletariat and of enlisting the allies of the working class, the Communist International, in Comrade Dimitroff's report at its Seventh Congress, advanced the tactics of a united working class front and anti-fascist people's front to combat the capitalist offensive, fascism and the impending imperialist war.
-The speech of Comrade Dimitroff, that staunch disciple of Comrade Stalin, who held aloft the banner of communism in Leipzig, found an ardent response among the working people of the capitalist countries.
+Applying the great Leninist-Stalinist strategic plan of uniting the forces of the proletariat and of enlisting the allies of the working class, the Communist International, in Comrade Dimitrov's report at its Seventh Congress, advanced the tactics of a united working-class front and anti-fascist Popular Front to combat the capitalist offensive, fascism, and the impending imperialist war.
+The speech of Comrade Dimitrov, that staunch disciple of Comrade Stalin, who held aloft the banner of communism in Leipzig, found an ardent response among the working people of the capitalist countries.